Rule 2 – medical or social needs

 You'll need to tell us the change in circumstances and include relevant professional evidence.

-Rule 3 – linked school
+Rule 3 – linked infant and junior schools

 In the case of junior schools, children who attend the linked infant school at the time of their application.

 This rule is only relevant if you're applying for a place at a junior school and your child is currently in Year 2 of the linked infant school.